mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### 4.5 Configure _azuredeploy.parameters.json_

-Please update the following values in the _azuredeploy.parameters.json_ file on your local machine.
+Navigate to the _ase-ilb-blueprint/_ folder file on your local machine and update the default parameters the _azuredeploy.parameters.json_.
 This file holds all configuration and sizing parameters for all services deployed in this Blueprint.
 Please follow the instructions carefully as any typo's can result in a failed deployment.

 >This is the **main** configuration file.
-Also, we cant fix stupid.
-If you configure this file incorrectly, the deployment will belch.

   Resource | Parameter | Default Value| Allowed Values | Configuration
   ---|---|---|---|---|